-- Must be a Wisconsin county. - A pair of Wisconsin counties may host together if they share a border. - Representatives from numerous county organizations join steering committee and sub-committees to complete all facets of the project and events - Committee must cover costs associated with all events (suggested minimum \$30,000.)
-Committee must raise funds to support the events through donations and sponsorships. - Host county must remain confidential until they are formally announced at the year prior's Selection Finale - Must not have hosted an Alice finals event in the last 10 years; - Receipt of completed proposal at DATCP by Monday, June 18, 2018. - Submitted proposals will be considered for 2022 75th Alice host year first, then 2020 and 2021 will be filled.
+- Applicants must identify a Wisconsin county to serve as the host county - Applicants may identify up to two bordering Wisconsin counties to jointly serve as host counties - Chosen applicants organize a committee, steering committee and subcommittees to complete all facets of the project and events - Committee must cover costs associated with all events (suggested minimum \$40,000.)
+Committee must raise funds to support the events through donations and sponsorships - Identified county or counties must not have hosted an Alice finals event in the last 10 years - Receipt of completed proposal at DATCP by Monday, October 20, 2022 - Submitted proposals will be considered for 2027 80th Alice host year first, then 2024, 2025 and 2026 will be filled.